-Aligned To Common Core Standard:
+Aligned Standard: HSF-BF.B.4d

-- These problems have several steps for you to run through to get them prepared for the final step.
+- Guided Lesson - These problems have several steps for you to run through to get them prepared for the final step.

-- Swapping out the x and y variables help here a lot.
+- Guided Lesson Explanation - Swapping out the x and y variables help here a lot.

-- Don't forget about the notation used for an inverse of a function.
+- Matching Worksheet - Don't forget about the notation used for an inverse of a function.